DustGalaxy/simple-repo-asyncsqla/README.md

     ) -> list[dict]:
         pass

-# Inherit from the interface and from the class created by the factory
+# Inherit from the interface (if defined) and from the class created by the factory
 class UserRepository(IUserRepository, crud_factory(UserSQLA, UserDomain)):
     """Custom repository with advanced analytical capabilities."""